mingtsungchung/Otolith-OM/README.md

 | Otolith.core.d13C | Stable carbon isotope value of the organic matter in the otolith core area.   | ‰         | Number          | NA: The sample amount was saturated.               |
 | Otolith.edge.d13C | Stable carbon isotope value of the organic matter in the otolith edge area.   | ‰         | Number          | NA: The sample amount was saturated.               |

-Otolith organic matter: Stable carbon (δ¹³C) and nitrogen (δ¹⁵N) isotope data were obtained from each layer of otolith dissolution in individual fish.
+Otolith organic matter.csv: Stable carbon (δ¹³C) and nitrogen (δ¹⁵N) isotope data were obtained from each layer of otolith dissolution in individual fish.
 These values were aligned with age estimates derived from growth ring counting and 3D scanning of otolith morphology during organic matter extraction.
 The dataset includes maximum, minimum, and median age estimates from both methods.

 | **Column name** | **Description**                                                                                                        | **Units** | **Data format** | **Missing data code**                              |
 | :-------------- | :--------------------------------------------------------------------------------------------------------------------- | :-------- | :-------------- | :------------------------------------------------- |